Updates

 Associate Vice President for Public Safety

 Party Smart – Alcohol-related accidents, injuries, and hospitalizations remain a serious concern.
-If you see someone who has had too much to drink, be a Good Samaritan and call 911 for help.
-Be smart about any parties you attend or host.
-If you’re the host, provide food and a selection of non-alcoholic beverages.
+If you see someone who has had too much to drink, be a Good Samaritan and call 911.
+If you are hosting, provide food and a selection of non-alcoholic beverages.
 And remember, it’s always best to party without the police.

 David Honan